 They are as follows:

-- Nasal causes like chronic sinus infection.
+- Nasal causes like a chronic sinus infection.
 With sinus attacks, fluid builds up in the nasal passages and drips down the back of the throat.

 Usually, this will be accompanied by other symptoms such as prolonged runny nose and cough.
 Your child may also have nasal discharge and sneezing.